 - Torch with the blow torch until golden brown.

-Wipe your knife off with some paper towels in between each slice to get nice clean cuts.
+Use a hot knife and wipe it with paper towels in between each slice to get nice, clean cuts.

 Making an Interactive Dessert